How Maverick & Farmer built a 800k+ monthly organic view engine with one content IP

 Three things.

-People don’t follow brands.
+One recognisable face.
+People don't follow brands.
 They follow people.

+One clear format.
 Audiences knew exactly what they were getting every Monday.

+One strong niche.
 Coffee content made for people who actually care about coffee.

 As a result, the series started travelling organically inside the coffee ecosystem.
+Entrepreneurs.
+Founders.
+Coffee professionals across India.

 People started commenting, sharing, and rooting for the series.